 “Term” means the period of one year from the Effective Date.

-“Transaction Document” means a document in the form set out in Schedule 1.

 “Use/Using” means to load and run the Software.

 “User” means any employee, agent or independent contractor of the Customer accessing the Software through a designated log-in and authorized under this Agreement to Use the Software in accordance with the terms of this Agreement.